-The NBN Atlas is a free online tool that provides a platform to engage, educate and inform people about the natural world.
+The NBN Atlas is an online tool that provides a platform to engage, educate and inform people about the natural world.
 It will help improve biodiversity knowledge, open up research possibilities and change the way environmental management is carried out in the UK.

 The NBN Atlas is innovative because the combination of the multiple sources of information about UK species and habitats, and the ability to interrogate, combine, and analyse these data – in a single location – has not been done before, on this scale.
 It aims to facilitate learning about and understanding the UK’s wildlife.